ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 Even though the project would eventually last only six weeks, a lot of progress was made regarding the data preprocessing, predictive analysis and Operational Research.
 Naturally, there is still room for improvement.

 The original data consisted of approximately 10.000 recipes.
 Around 4.500 of those were kept by only keeping the nut-free lunch and diner recipes.
 While these are still enough data elements to base a predictive model on, there might still have been too many features.
 Only the ingredients were kept that were used for at least one percent of the recipes.
-That ended up being more than 100 features, which might have led to eventual overfitting.
+That ended up being more than 100 features, which might have led to overfitting in the end.
 Having more data and/or less features would have probably improved the model performances.

 We based our models on the food opinions of a group mate.
 He ended up liking 180 of the 265 recipes.
 This meant our created data had 180 ones and 85 zeros, thus making the dataset skewed.
 We could have balanced the dataset to give both classes equal proportions.